 To fix this constant we note that if we want to minimize the action over the infinitesimal interval, then we need a minus sign.
 Since the Lagrangian has dimensions of energy, and the dimensions of energy times time are momentum, our action must then have dimensions of momentum.
-So one possible constant that fixes up our dimensions is mc.
-Construct an action with the following form does the job we want.
+So one does the job we want.
 Here "m" is a characteristic of the particle, which is a Lorentz scalar.
 It also happens to have dimensions of mass.
-With $ds = cdt \sqrt{1 - v^2/c^2}$ , we have
+With $ds = cdt \sqrt{1 - v^2/c^2}$, we have